 I also got a taste of the good stuff my clients say they’ve gotten out of my sessions.
 Like excitement about the changes that will come.
 Inspiration to follow up on the suggestions that I know will make my life different… dusted with that feeling of standing on the precipice.
 I felt gratitude for the ‘fresh eye’, feedback and tips.
 I felt free from ‘stuff’ that was holding me back from living the life I want to lead.

-I learnt lots.
+We learnt lots.
 Now, it’s a waiting game.
 Will other things change because of the adjustments we made?
-Will their be subtle shifts in relationships, career and health because of all of this?
+Will there be subtle shifts in relationships, career and health because of all of this?
 I’ll let you know.

 - Declutter both items and furniture in your home.
 Excess anything in your home is altering the energy flow in your space (Loved this of course being a declutterer by trade.
 Call me if you need some help with this).

-- Review artworks and consider what it represents, particularly for relationships with those in your home (I know there is MUCH more to this area, but that was my ‘take away’ point).
-For example, we had a painting of 2 birds facing away from each other in our bedroom.
+- Review artworks and consider what they represent, particularly for relationships with those in your home.
+I know there is MUCH more to this area, but that was my ‘take away’ point.
+For example, we had a painting of two birds facing away from each other in our bedroom.
 She mentioned this was a representation of our relationship.
 It’s been replaced with an artistic shot from our wedding where we’re smooching.

 - Use a round faceted crystal to give power boosts to zones in your home for up to 9 days at a time.
 Read about zones aka the magic square here (the lower articles on the page).

 - Book in with Roseline, if Feng Shui interests you, to get detailed Feng Shui advice.